-About to turn 70, the Universal Declaration of Human Rights continues to be the “international Magna Carta for all men everywhere”, as Eleanor Roosevelt, chair of the United Nations Human Rights Commission, once defined it.
+The Universal Declaration of Human Rights turns 70 years old and continues to be the “international Magna Carta for all men everywhere”, as Eleanor Roosevelt, chair of the United Nations Human Rights Commission, once defined it.

 However, before the widow of the former President of the United States presented the world with this document in 1948, there were prior treaties that recognised the need to give a single, equal status to all human beings.